Bipolar disorder

 - Poor temper control

-- Lack of self-control and reckless behavior, such as drinking or using drugs in excess, having increased and risky sex, gambling, and spending or giving away a lot of money
+- Lack of self-control and reckless behavior, such as drinking or using illegal drugs in excess, having increased and risky sex, gambling, and spending or giving away a lot of money

 - Very irritable mood, racing thoughts, talking a lot, and false beliefs about self or abilities